machine-programming/assignment-1/readme.md

 - `shape_synthesizer.py`
 - `string_synthesizer.py`
 - `llm_string_synthesizer.py`
-- `llm_synthesis_report.json`
+- `llm_synthesis_report.jsonl`
-- (Optional) `readme.md` — for notes, acknowledgements, and AI/collaboration credits, specified below.
+- (Optional) `acknowledgements.md` — for notes, acknowledgements, and AI/collaboration credits, specified below.

 ### 🤝 Collaboration Policy

 You are encouraged to discuss ideas with peers.
 Do not copy code directly.
 Implement your own solution.
-If you collaborate (e.g., pair programming, brainstorming), credit your collaborators clearly in your `readme.md`.
+If you collaborate (e.g., pair programming, brainstorming), credit your collaborators clearly in your `acknowledgements.md`.

 ### 🤖 Using AI in This Assignment

 This is a Machine Programming course—of course you can use LLMs!
 LLMs can be great debugging partners, but they won’t give you a working solution right away.
 Prompt iteratively, and show that you understand the synthesis algorithms.
-Save interesting prompts + responses, and include them in your `readme.md`.
+Save interesting prompts + responses, and include them in your `acknowledgements.md`.
 Be explicit about which model you used.

 ### 🔑 LLM API Key for Part 3